melvynator/ELK_twitter/README.md

 `cd ELK_twitter/twitter-ELK`

-Make sure that elasticsearch is started then you can launch the pipeline with the following:
+Make sure that elasticsearch is started then you can launch the tweet collection with the following:

 `logstash -f config/twitter-pipeline.conf`